HydrenFOSS/Kryvos/README.md

 npm run initialize -- --key RANDOM_KEY --ploxora https://example.com
 ```

-Run this command to register your node with PloxoraDaemon.
+Run this command to register your node with Kryvos.

 ---